yingweiwo

 Pharmacodynamics

-Trimetazidine is indicated for the symptomatic treatment of stable angina pectoris in patients inadequately controlled or intolerant to first line therapies.
-Patients should be counselled regarding the risk of use with reduced renal or hepatic function, worsening of extrapyramidal symptoms or other movement disorders, and risk of falls.
+Trimetazidine is indicated for the symptomatic treatment of stable angina that is poorly controlled or intolerant of first-line therapy.
+Patients should be informed of the risks associated with this medication, including impaired renal or hepatic function, worsening of extrapyramidal symptoms or other movement disorders, and the risk of falls.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.